The Dangers of Asbestos in Older Homes

 The dangers of asbestos in older homes are significant, especially during renovation or repair work.
-Most homes today are built without asbestos, but in the past, it was in roofing materials, siding, wallboard, insulation, and many other construction products.
-Exposed or damaged asbestos in older homes can cause exposure and illness.
+Homes built before the 1980s may still contain asbestos in siding, vinyl flooring, insulation, and many other materials.
+Exposed or damaged asbestos in older homes can cause exposure and put residents at risk for asbestos illnesses like mesothelioma.

 If you or a loved one have mesothelioma, asbestosis, or asbestos-related cancer, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in trusts set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.